 The hometown hero of craft beer is Good George Brewing.
 Starting out in the Hamilton suburb of Frankton with a single brewery and dining hall style of eatery, Good George now has four bars and eateries in Hamilton (Good George Dining Hall, Good Neighbour, The Cook, The Local Taphouse) as well as one in Cambridge (Good Union), another in Raglan (George’s Beach Club).
 Many other bars and eateries in the region also stock Good George beers, including The Green Dragon Inn at Hobbiton Movie Set and Merchant of Matamata in Matamata.

 Good George is also crafts small batch cocktails and gin, some with catchy names like the Day Off range and Mum’s Secret Sauce made with fresh raspberries.

 Another Waikato local is Brewaucracy which has its brewery and taproom in Te Rapa on the northern side of Hamilton City, near Te Rapa Racecourse.
 The taproom is not a pub, gastro or otherwise, and not really a bar, but designed to be the kind of place craft beer fans will fall in love with.
 It’s where you can see where and how Brewaucracy’s range of beers are made - there are 16 different styles with the flagships being a vanilla flavoured English porter and a smoked lager.
 A sample 30ml taster is free and you can chat with the brewer too.
 From time to time the Brewaucracy taproom also showcases beers from other craft brewers around the Waikato region.

-Other passionate brewers located in the city’s outskirts include Hopnotic and Bootleg Brewery - both have tap rooms where you can sample their range of beers and enjoy tasty bites from local food trucks at the weekends.
+Other passionate microbrewers located on the outskirts of Hamilton include Hopnotic and Bootleg Brewery.
+Both have taprooms where you can sample their range of beers and ciders, and enjoy tasty bites.